reneelung/all-stars-workout/README.md

 # Team Workout Tracker
 A simple web-based application for teammates to track and share workouts.

+# UPDATE
+Data aggregation errors have been resolved!
+Enjoy the data visualization. :magic:

 ## Current Features
 * Account Features
   * Change Derby/display name